Fishbone: Shifting membership and a documentary (2003–2015)

+Original lineup reforms and disbands again (2016–present)

-On November 18, 2016 founding member and original drummer Philip "Fish" Fisher played his first show with the band since his departure in 1998.
+On November 18, 2016, founding member and original drummer Philip "Fish" Fisher played his first show with the band since his departure in 1998.
 On November 26, Fishbone performed at a Jimi Hendrix tribute concert at Harlem's Apollo Theater, at which time drummer John Steward departed Fishbone after 18 years to make room for the returning Fish.
 In January 2017 the band announced a tour to commemorate the 1996 album Chim Chim's Badass Revenge.
 Former guitarist John Bigham returned to the band, after which Rocky George departed after 14 years of service.

-In late 2017 Moore, Kibby, and John Norwood Fisher were featured in the song "Creatures of Habit" by funk-rock supergroup The Big Ol' Nasty Getdown.
+In late 2017 Moore, Kibby, and John Norwood Fisher were featured on the song "Creatures of Habit" by John Heintz's funk-rock supergroup The Big Ol' Nasty Getdown.
+Their song "Creatures of Habit" was chosen for the New York Times top ten playlist on January 5, 2018.
+Fisher played bass for The Big Ol' Nasty Getdown song "Mantra" while he and Moore have made several appearances on subsequent albums by the supergroup.

 In January 2018, Christopher Dowd made a guest appearance with the band onstage and decided to rejoin, thus replacing both trombonist Jay Armant and keyboardist Paul Hampton.
 The band's 2018 lineup consisted of Angelo Moore, John Norwood Fisher, Fish, Walter Kibby, Christopher Dowd, and John Bigham, thus recreating the classic Fishbone lineup minus Kendall Jones.
 In December 2019, John Bigham announced that he was no longer playing with Fishbone to focus on his solo work.
-Guitarist Mark Phillips joined the band shortly after.
-In November 2020, Kendall Jones joined the band on stage for the first time since 1993 for a performance of "Them Bones" by Alice in Chains for a tribute to the band arranged by the Museum of Pop Culture.
+Guitarist Mark Phillips joined the band shortly thereafter.
+In November 2020, Kendall Jones made a rare appearance with the band for a performance of "Them Bones" by Alice in Chains for a tribute to the band arranged by the Museum of Pop Culture.
 Phillip "Fish" Fisher left the group again in late 2021, after which John Steward rejoined on drums.